 First, you need to create a broadcast.
-Learn more about that in our articles.
+Full details here.

-This option will bring everything you currently see on your screen (including the status bar, dock panel, pop-up notifications that will appear on your screen, etc.).
-This said, we suggest you enable “do not disturb” on your device.
+This option will bring everything you currently see on your screen to your broadcast (including the status bar, dock panel, pop-up notifications that appear on your screen, etc.).
+We suggest enabling “do not disturb” on your device when using this option.

-- On Mac, you need to have the application open, but not full screen.
-You will see all active applications available for sharing.
-This can be your browser, Keynote presentation, or any other open app.
+- For Mac: You will see all active applications available for sharing.
+This can be your browser, a Keynote presentation, or any other open app.
+You need to have the application open, but not on full-screen mode.

-- For Windows devices, the application window has to be open and not minimized to the Dock panel.
+- For Windows: The application window needs to be open and not minimized to the Dock panel.
 Otherwise, it will not be available for broadcasting.